hplgit/virtual-classroom/README-INF3331.md

 1. Ask students to fill out the Google Form https://docs.google.com/a/simula.no/forms/d/1JGSMC-9sRcuCanLF7MavHlGWVxuOjX-bwcIoyoM4yPE/edit
 2. Make sure the response Google Spreadsheet has the ordering: *Timestamp, UiO-Username, Username on Github, Email Address, Course, Full name*
 3. Download the student list with `cd virtual-classroom/src/scripts && ./get-info-google-spreadsheet.py`
+4. Mark all participating students with an `x` in `Attendance/INF3331-students_base.txt`
-4. Create a github repository and team for each student with `cd virtual-classroom/src && ./start_group.py --i True`
+4. Create a github repository and team for each student with `cd virtual-classroom/src && ./start_group.py --i True --no-email --f Attendance/INF3331-students_base.txt`
+   (If you choose `--email`, make sure to update the file `message_new_student.rst` beforehand).
+   *Note*: This command will *not* overwrite existing repositories.
+This means that you can execute this command again if new students join the course.

 # Download all repos
 python start_group.py --get_repos True --get_repos_filepath assignment2_solutions --f Attendance/INF3331-students_base.txt